rpo19/MercariPriceSuggestionChallenge/Readme.md

 It consists of the kaggle challenge https://www.kaggle.com/c/mercari-price-suggestion-challenge.

+Special focus has been given to textual data and various approaches for text representation have been analyzed and evaluated.

 For more information look at:
 - the report [Project.pdf](report/Project.pdf)
 - the presentation [PresentazioneAML2021.pptx](PresentazioneAML2021.pptx)